MaryAnn Tierney is currently serving in the role of Senior Official Performing the Duties of FEMA Deputy Administrator.

-MaryAnn Tierney was appointed regional administrator for FEMA Region 3 in August 2010 and is responsible for leading FEMA’s efforts in the mid-Atlantic to help people before, during and after disasters.
-She served concurrently as acting regional administrator in FEMA Region 2 for 10 months following the devastation of Hurricane Sandy.
-From April to June 2017, she served as the acting associate administrator for Mission Support at FEMA headquarters.
+Mrs. Tierney was appointed Regional Administrator for FEMA Region III in August 2010 and also served concurrently as Acting Regional Administrator in FEMA Region II for ten months following the devastating effects of Hurricane Sandy on New York and New Jersey.
+From April to June 2017 she served as the Acting Associate Administrator for Mission Support at FEMA Headquarters.